Harsh9P/Durham-College-AI-Algorithm-Project/README.md

 # Durham-College-AI-Algorithm-Project
-This is the project for one of my subject from AI course in Durham College
+This is the project for one of my subject AI Algorithm from Artificial Intelligence PG course in Durham College.